Finding the Best Places to Retire Since 2006!

 Is Georgia Considered Tax Friendly for Retirement?
 Yes

 Notes: The Dillard House Inn's restaurant is renowned for its Southern cooking menu.
 A new hospital, Mountain Lakes Medical Center is six miles away in Clayton, but it is not accredited.
-Dillard's population has remained steady during the last decade, and home prices have increased 21% since a year ago.
+Dillard started to lose population in 2019, but it started rebounding a year later.
+Home prices have increased 14% since a year ago.

 Recommended as a Retirement Spot?
 Yes